-Just like in the human body, there are one-way valves in veins controlling the blood circulation, on the other hand, the heart valves controlling the flow of blood in the chambers of the heart and maintaining the correct pumping action, the valve is used to control and manipulate the flow of fluid in every process industry.
-Valves may be operated manually, either by a handle, lever or wheel attached to its stem.
+Just like in the human body, there are one-way valves in veins controlling the blood circulation, on the other hand, the heart valves control the flow of blood in the chambers of the heart and maintain the correct pumping action, the valve is used to control and manipulate the flow of fluid in every process industry.
+Valves may be operated manually, either by a handle, lever, or wheel attached to its stem.
 Valves may also be automatic, which are driven by changes in pressure, temperature, or flow.
-In your day to day life pressure cooker at your kitchen is the best suitable example of automatic valves namely pressure relief valve.
+In your day-to-day life pressure cooker in your kitchen is the best suitable example of an automatic valve namely pressure relief valve.

 A common type of valve is the electric actuated butterfly valve.
 The outer body shape of this valve looks like a butterfly.
 This valve is a durable and reliable solution for your specific requirement.
 As they are built with high-performance parameters to take on fresh water, salt water, and fuel oil systems with little maintenance as these are used for marine and industrial markets.
 The design of the butterfly valve gives you the ability to regulate the flow of liquids through different disc rotations.

-Strainer valve is a device with protective features.
+A strainer valve is a device with protective features.
 This valve is capable of separating liquids from solids and allows only fluid to flow in an application.
-With its protection ability, these valves are able to prevent blockage of foreign particles which can cause a system failure in the later stage.
+With their protection ability, these valves are able to prevent the blockage of foreign particles which can cause a system failure in the later stage.
 They can also be used in air systems to eliminate moisture.

 More complex control systems using valves requiring automatic control require an actuator.
-An actuator is something which will stroke the valve depending on its input and set-up and allowing the valve to be positioned accurately to perform its task more efficiently.
+An actuator is something that will stroke the valve depending on its input and set-up and allow the valve to be positioned accurately to perform its task more efficiently.